tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authenticate-with-Shared-Key.md

 #### Table Service (Shared Key Authentication)
  You must use Shared Key authentication to authenticate a request made against the Table service if your service is using the REST API to make the request.
 The format of the signature string for Shared Key against the Table service is the same for all versions.

- Note that the Shared Key signature string for a request against the Table service differs slightly from that for a request against the Blob or Queue service, in that it does not include the `CanonicalizedHeaders` portion of the string.
+ The Shared Key signature string for a request against the Table service differs slightly from that for a request against the Blob or Queue service, in that it does not include the `CanonicalizedHeaders` portion of the string.
 Additionally, the `Date` header in this case is never empty even if the request sets the `x-ms-date` header.
 If the request sets `x-ms-date`, that value is also used for the value of the `Date` header.

  To encode the signature string for a request against the Table service made using the REST API, use the following format: